 Rex Ahdar joined the Faculty in September 1985 as a Lecturer.

 He has spent his research leave at: Boalt Hall School of Law, University of California at Berkeley (1991); TC Beirne School of Law, University of Queensland (1991); the Department of Private Law, University of Edinburgh (1998); Sydney University Law School and Emory University Law School (2005), National University of Samoa and Piula Theological College (2011); Faculty of Law, The Hebrew University of Jerusalem (2018).

-He has published articles in journals such as: Oxford Journal of Legal Studies, Modern Law Review, McGill Law Journal, Ratio Juris, Stanford Journal of Civil Rights & Civil Liberties, Antitrust Bulletin, Journal of Contract Law, Lloyd's Maritime and Commercial Law Quarterly, Journal of Church and State, Oxford Journal of Law and Religion, Journal of Law, Religion and State, Rutgers Journal of Law & Religion, Utilities Law Review.
+He has published articles in journals such as: Oxford Journal of Legal Studies, Cambridge Law Journal, Modern Law Review, McGill Law Journal, Ratio Juris, Stanford Journal of Civil Rights & Civil Liberties, Antitrust Bulletin, Journal of Contract Law, Lloyd's Maritime and Commercial Law Quarterly, Journal of Church and State, Oxford Journal of Law and Religion, Journal of Law, Religion and State, Rutgers Journal of Law & Religion, Utilities Law Review.

-Honours include: Fulbright Senior Research Scholar at UC Berkeley, 1991; Visiting Professor at The Hebrew University of Jerusalem, 2018; Membership of the Editorial Board of the Australian Business Law Review and the New Zealand Business Law Quarterly, Journal of Law, Religion and State, and the Journal of Church and State.
+Honours include: Fulbright Senior Research Scholar at UC Berkeley, 1991; Visiting Professor at The Hebrew University of Jerusalem, 2018; Membership of the Editorial Board of the Australian Business Law Review, New Zealand Business Law Quarterly, Journal of Law, Religion and State, and the Journal of Church and State.